Needle Valve - How They Work

 Figure 1: Needle valve

-A needle valve is used to accurately control flow rates of clean gasses or fluids.
-The adjustments are gradual and smooth for controlling the flow rate, however, they can also be used as a reliable shut-off valve.
-However, they are generally only used for low flow rates and have a relatively large pressure drop from the inlet to the outlet.
-Common port sizes for needle valves range from 1/8” up to 2”.
-The most common application is to control the flow of a gas, like a propane needle valve does.
+A needle valve is used to accurately control flow rates of clean gasses or liquids.
+Gradual adjustments of the stem and plunger enable smooth flow control.
+These valves generally have low flow rates and a relatively significant pressure drop from the inlet to the outlet.
+Standard port sizes for needle valves range from 1/8” to 2” (2 to 12 mm).
+The most common application of a needle valve is to control gas flow, such as propane in a tank.

 Figure 3: Angle needle valve